-to_python_executable (name: str, packaging_policy: PythonPackagingPolicy, config: PythonInterpreterConfig) \rightarrow PythonExecutable
+to_python_executable (name: str, packaging_policy: PythonPackagingPolicy, config: PythonInterpreterConfig) → PythonExecutable name The name of the application being built.
+This will be used to construct the default filename of the executable.

 This method constructs a PythonExecutable instance.
 It essentially says build an executable embedding Python from this distribution.